 Artificial Intelligence (AI)

-As we move toward a more automated future in 2020, it's no surprise that growth technologies such as the Internet of Things (IoT) and artificial intelligence (AI) are disrupting the mainstream.
+As we move toward a more automated future in 2020 and beyond, it's no surprise that growth technologies such as the Internet of Things (IoT) and artificial intelligence (AI) are disrupting the mainstream.
 Indeed, AI development is a crucial growth tool for many organisations, providing the ability to streamline and optimise many of their services and products.
 Without a doubt, AI is changing the way that business will be conducted in the near future.

 If you are a tech startup, then by making available an AI programme that can be adopted and implemented quickly, you could be very much riding the crest of a highly lucrative wave.

 Although currently only Canada, Uruguay, Switzerland, and several states within the United States have legalised the use of cannabis, nations such as Luxembourg, Mexico, and New Zealand are believed to be just three of many potential countries moving toward this same shift.
 Nonetheless, the use of CBD-based products (the non-psychoactive component in marijuana) is on the rise in areas where THC (the cannabinoids that creates a 'high') are not yet legal.